DocPlanner/aws-spots-booster/README.md

     value: YOUR_AWS_REGION
 ```

+> Shared config is enabled by default, this means that it's possible to provide a whole config file using
+> **AWS_SDK_LOAD_CONFIG** environment variable with several profiles inside.
+One of them can be selected just setting
+> its name on **AWS_PROFILE**.
+> Even when this is possible, **it's not recommended** to have the credentials of several profiles
+> inside all your environments, so our recommendation is to use this feature only when testing the controller from local
+> without deploying it into Kubernetes.

 ## How to deploy

 We are working on a public Helm Chart which will be hosted on this repository.
 Until then, the